rwightman/efficientdet-pytorch/README.md

 ### TEST-DEV2017

-NOTE: I've only tried submitting D2 to dev server for sanity check so far
+NOTE: I've only tried submitting D2 and D7 to dev server for sanity check so far

 #### EfficientDet-D2